bhhandley/DragonUI-Ascension/readme.md

 - **[s0h2x](https://github.com/s0h2x)** - Two specific addons: one for action bars and another for minimap, which have been merged and integrated into DragonUI
 - **[Gethe - Dragonflight UI (Classic)](https://www.curseforge.com/wow/addons/dragonflight-ui-classic)** - Original addon from which many elements have been taken and backported/adapted to 3.3.5a, including the micro menu and other features built from scratch based on this design
 - **[TheLinuxITGuy - Chromie-Dragonflight](https://github.com/TheLinuxITGuy/Chromie-Dragonflight)** - Used as reference for implementation approaches and some adapted code solutions

+## Special Thanks

+- **CromieCraft Community** - For helping test and provide feedback on various addon features
+- **Teknishun** - Special thanks for extensive testing and valuable feedback
+-